collapsed-stacks/startups/questions/1650/what-is-the-minimum-limit-of-user-interviews-to-actually-get-a-reasonable-data.md

 - tagged: `human-resources`
 - score: 3

-<p>For a mobile app social network
-like swarm or instagram, we are interviewing a bunch of people.</p>
+For a mobile app social network like swarm or instagram, we are interviewing a bunch of people.

-<p>To understand what our product is, which customer segment does it address, is the idea a need or does it need pivot etc.</p>
+To understand what our product is, which customer segment does it address, is the idea a need or does it need pivot etc.

-<p>To answer such questions what is the minimum limit of interviews should one make? </p>
+To answer such questions what is the minimum limit of interviews should one make?

-<p>There are two criteria which I'm looking.</p>
+There are two criteria which I'm looking.

-<p>1 - How different should the groups be?
-(Engineers, high school students, university students, gamers etc.)<br>
+1 - How different should the groups be?
+(Engineers, high school students, university students, gamers etc.)
-2 - How many people will represent the general idea of that group?</p>
+2 - How many people will represent the general idea of that group?

 ## No Answers